Importance of a Proactive Approach

 Clients choose an advisor for a variety of reasons.
 They stay because the advisor provides ongoing value with a personalized experience.

-According to research by Morningstar and Vanguard, advisors can use two pieces of low-hanging fruit to add ongoing value by helping clients keep more of what they earn:
+According to research by Morningstar, advisors can use two pieces of low-hanging fruit to add ongoing value by helping clients keep more of what they earn:

 - Household-based portfolio management & tax-smart asset location strategies to reduce transactions costs and taxes.